 Fate was a game that I tried for the longest time to get, in its Spirit of the Century incarnation – seeing as it was similar to HeroQuest ( a game I learnt out of necessity when I was a die hard Glorantha fan ).

 So I started eyeing up Fate Cores Extras rules.
-It was at this point my friend Paul Mitchener came up with his 10 page version of Fate called “Fortune” (which in self borrows some key ideas from a game called Jadepunk, with permission from its author) for his Historical Gaming Patreon .
-Fortune has Professions, broad skill groupings which sings out to my old Chaosium Basic Roleplaying side , which replaces FAE ‘s Approaches and Fate Core’s Skills, flattens the Stress track (so no more fumbling about thinking “I’ve taken 3 wounds, which box do I tick off” now its a more deadly “‘I’ve taken 3 wounds, tick off two boxes”) and an Extras system that handles not only mundane talents and supernatural powers, but also advanced professions (so for example you might have a Solider as a profession then Legionary as an Extra, which gives you bonuses for the extra training and superior equipment.
-System wise it sticks to the core Actions & Challenge systems and doesn’t over expand from there (I can look to Fate Core or make up stuff if I want more).
+It was at this point my friend Paul Mitchener came up with his 10 page version of Fate called “Fortune” (which in itself borrows some key ideas from a game called Jadepunk, with permission from its author) for his Historical Gaming Patreon .
+Fortune has Professions, broad skill groupings which sings out to my old Chaosium Basic Roleplaying side , which replaces FAE ‘s Approaches and Fate Core’s Skills, flattens the Stress track (so no more fumbling about thinking “I’ve taken 3 wounds, which box do I tick off” now it’s a more deadly “‘I’ve taken 3 wounds, tick off two boxes”) and an Extras system that handles not only mundane talents and supernatural powers, but also advanced professions (so, for example, you might have a Soldier as a profession then Legionary as an Extra, which gives you bonuses for the extra training and superior equipment.
+System wise it sticks to the core Actions & Challenge systems and doesn’t over expand from there (I can look to Fate Core or makeup stuff if I want more).
 Overall it helps that Paul sees Fate as a much more traditional game than some of its fans present it as.

-Fortune has become my go-to system for Storytelling games, and I’ll be publishing more for it next year – for example I’m currently putting together my Cowboys vs Dinosaurs game as the New West , a small game about Modern Day Conspiracies called Lost Fools of Atlantis and Paul’s working on something for it too.
+Fortune has become my go-to system for Storytelling games, and I’ll be publishing more for it next year – for example, I’m currently putting together my Cowboys vs Dinosaurs game as the Hollow NWest , a small game about Modern Day Conspiracies called Lost Fools of Atlantis and Paul’s working on something for it too.

 So Dragonmeet 2016 was my first visit since I last went in 2006 when it was held in the rather dour and downbeat Kensignton Hall.
 This time out it was nestled in the heart of Hammersmith at the Novotel.
 I didn’t initially appreciate shinyness of the venue, since we came up with the stock in the goods elevator and were initially focused with getting set up in the trades hall, where I spent 85% of my time.